syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/working-with-data.md

 ## Lazy loading

-Lazy loading allows you to load data for chart on demand.
-Chart will fire the scrollEnd event, in that we can get the minimum and maximum range of the axis, based on this, we can upload the data to chart.
+Lazy loading allows to load data for chart on demand.
+Chart will fire the scrollEnd event, in that the minimum and maximum range of the axis is achieved.
+Based on this, the data can be uploaded to chart.

 {% if page.publishingplatform == "aspnet-core" %}